 North Carolina Legal Authority to Provide Financial Aid to Individuals

-The North Carolina Constitution, the law of the land in this state, tells us that it is a “first duty” of the State to aid “the poor, the unfortunate, and the orphan.”
+The North Carolina Constitution, the law of the land in this state, tells us that it is “one of the first duties of a civilized and a Christian state” to aid “the poor, the unfortunate, and the orphan.”
 In other words, it is always constitutionally permissible to provide direct aid to individuals in need.
 For example, the North Carolina Supreme Court has authorized loans for education for those “of slender means,” State Education Assistance Authority v.
 Bank of Statesville, 276 N.C.
 576 (1970); loans for veterans to purchase homes, Hinton v.
 Lacy, 193 N.C.
 496 (1927); provision of residential housing for sale or rental to persons and families of lower income, Martin v.
 N.C.
 Hous.
 Corp., 277 N.C.
 29 (1970); and loans for persons of low and moderate income to acquire housing, In Re Denial of Approval of Bonds, 307 N.C.
 52 (1982).

 A local government cannot engage in any activity unless it has statutory authority to do so.
 Fortunately, there is ample authority for aiding individuals in need.
 Existing statutes authorize cities and counties to establish “community development programs” to provide for the “welfare needs of persons of low and moderate income.”
 G.S.
 160A-456(a)(2) (cities), G.S.
 153A-376(a)(2), and G.S.
 160D-1311(a)(2) [effective in August 1, 2021].
 There are two important points to note: (1) recipients of welfare aid must be limited by income, and (2) the reference to “community development programs” refers to federal programs, such as Community Development Block Grants (CDBG), which provide funding for activities that benefit low income persons.
 These statutes provide authority for activities such as providing safe and decent housing for persons of low income; construction of community facilities for the benefit of low-income persons; and training programs for the unemployed.